 The euro is the common currency for the Eurozone—most countries in Europe.
-It eliminates the headache that European travelers experienced prior to the euro's introduction when it was necessary to convert from one currency to the next each time a national border was crossed.
+It eliminates the headache that European travelers had experienced before the euro's introduction when it was necessary to convert from one currency to the next each time a national border was crossed.
 The euro is subdivided like the dollar into 100 cents.